viclib/LiScript/README.md

 Well, that's it!
 This is the whole language.
 Again, the out-of-the-box package must be temperated with macros.
 For example, you could certainly improve the loops - a "for" macro could work as CoffeeScript's array comprehension.
 A "let" macro might prove handy, and a facility to concatenate arrays would make defining new macros easier.
 The point is: LiScript allows you to do whatever you want; you control the language!

 #### Next steps:
 LiScript is just a first step towards a goal: increasing programmer productivity to new levels.
-There is still needs some work, but when it's stable, it'll not ever need to be updated (which also makes it very future proof).
-After this, efforts will be done towards the concretization of:
+There is still needs some work - for example, "var x=3" is not an expression in JavaScript.
+Because of this, all variables are defined on the global scope.
+I'm thinking in a solution for this.
+Anyway, the idea is reaching a point of stability where the language doesn't need to be ever changed anymore, making it future-proof.
+At this point, efforts must be done towards the concretization of:

 1. A centralized, cloud-based, taggeable, computer-analyzable, queriable database of functions and macros (NOT libraries!)